VamsiKrishna1211/Odometer-Recognition-from-Car-Dashboard-Images/README.md

 - The model is trained for 100 epochs in total.
 - The model is trained on a batch size of 16.
 - For Multiple taining run graphs, refer to the tensorboard logs `tb_logs/trocr_v2_expanded` folder.
-    - Use the command `tensorboard --logdir tb_logs/trocr_v2_expanded` to view the tensorboard logs in a browser.
+    - Run the command `tensorboard --logdir tb_logs/trocr_v2_expanded` in the root folder to view the tensorboard logs in a browser.
     - **Note:** The checkpoints are not saves as the weights are too large to upload to github.
 #### Model Testing
 - The model is tested on the test set. `dataset/odometer_expanded/test`